Transformations of High-Level Synthesis Codes for High-Performance Computing: Pipeline-Enabling Transformations

-For algorithms with loop-carried dependencies that cannot be solved by either method above (e.g., due to a non-commutative accumulation operator), we can still pipeline the design by interleaving multiple inputs to the algorithm.
-This procedure is similar to \secref{nested_accumulation_interleaving}, but only applies to programs where it's relevant to compute the function for multiple inputs, and requires altering the interface of the program to accept multiple elements that can be interleaved.
+For algorithms with loop-carried dependencies that cannot be solved by either method above (e.g., due to a non-commutative accumulation operator), we can still pipeline the design by processing \emph{batches} of inputs, introducing an additional loop nested in the accumulation loop.
+This procedure is similar to \secref{nested_accumulation_interleaving}, but only applies to programs where it is relevant to compute the accumulation for multiple data streams, and requires altering the interface and data movement of the program to interleave inputs in batches.

-The code in \listingref{cross_input_before} shows an iterative solver code with an intrinsic loop-carried dependency on \texttt{state}, with a minimum initiation interval corresponding to the latency $L_\text{Step}$ of the (inlined) function \texttt{Step}.
+The code in \listingref{cross_input_before} shows an iterative solver code with an inherent loop-carried dependency on \texttt{state}, with a minimum initiation interval corresponding to the latency $L_\text{Step}$ of the (inlined) function \texttt{Step}.
 There are no loops to interchange, and we cannot change the order of loop iterations.
 While there is no way to improve the latency of producing a single result, we can improve the overall throughput by a factor of $L_\text{Step}$ by pipelining across $N{\geq}L_\text{Step}$ different inputs (e.g., overlap solving for different starting conditions).
-This effectively corresponds to injecting another loop over inputs, then performing transposition or nested accumulation interleaving with the inner loop.
+We effectively inject another loop over inputs, then perform transposition or tiled accumulation interleaving with this loop.
 The result of this transformation is shown in \listingref{cross_input_after}, for a variable number of interleaved inputs \texttt{N}.